rohame/logan-weather-visualization/README.md

 * Create a menu to select different y-axises
 * Rewrite with React
 * Make the code dynamic
-* Create a hover effect to select from different years
+* Create a hover effect or menu to select from different years
 * Add another axis to the ring chart